codec-metamcp (Docker)

 codec-metamcp is a pre-built Docker image of MetaMCP — the MCP aggregator/orchestrator/gateway — with the Codec binary transport patch applied.
 Stand it up like the upstream image, point any MCP client at it, and tool-heavy sessions ship dramatically smaller wire bytes when the client opts into Codec.

 Unlike codec-sglang / codec-vllm / codec-llamacpp, this image doesn’t bundle a Python control plane.
 MetaMCP already ships an admin UI as its frontend (Next.js) for namespace + server management, so there’s nothing for codec-supervisor to add.
-The image is just MetaMCP, built from the wdunn001/metamcp fork at the open PR (metatool-ai/metamcp#287).
+The image is just MetaMCP, built from the wdunn001/metamcp fork.

 Quick start